gromacs/releng/docs/jenkins-ui.rst

 * ``Uncrustify``: Triggers the per-patchset uncrustify code style checker build.
 * ``Update``: When triggered from a regressiontests change, generates reference data for tests that are missing it, and uploads those back to Gerrit.
+* ``Update-regtest-hash``: When triggered from a source change, generates the latest release-versioned regressiontests tarball for that branch, and updates the MD5 in the source repository to match this tarball.

 More than one build can be requested with a single comment; the keywords should be separated by whitespace.
 When the requested builds complete, a link to the